What is MISS DIG 811?

 Do I have to call before I dig?

-Michigan's statute, Act 174 of Public Act 2013, requires anyone who engages in, or is responsible for, the planning or performance of any type of excavation e.g.; grading, demolition, cultivating, augering, blasting, or boring to provide advance notice of at least three full business days to MISS DIG by dialing 811, 800-482-7171, or online via a Remote Ticket Entry program or E-Locate program: http://newtin.missdig.org/newtinweb/missdig_e-locate.html#divLogIn .The notification center is open 24 hours a day, 365 days a year to take ticket requests.
-MISS DIG must be contacted prior to excavation in order to comply with the state statute.
-You must, however, contact the utility company directly in the event of a utility line damage.
-MISS DIG does not process that type of information.
+Michigan's statute, Act 174 of Public Act 2013, requires anyone who engages in, or is responsible for, the planning or performance of any type of excavation e.g.; grading, demolition, cultivating, augering, blasting, or boring to provide advance notice of at least three full business days to MISS DIG 811 by dialing 811, 800-482-7171, or online via a Remote Ticket Entry program or E-Locate program: http://newtin.missdig.org/newtinweb/missdig_e-locate.html#divLogIn .The notification center is open 24 hours a day, 365 days a year to take ticket requests.
+MISS DIG 811 must be contacted prior to excavation in order to comply with the state statute.
+In the event of contact with an underground facility, you must contact the facility owner/operator directly.

 How soon can I dig once the locate request has been placed?

 It is very important to wait until the legal start date and time assigned.
 Beginning work earlier can result in forfeiture of your rights and protections granted under Michigan statute, Act 174 of Public Act 2013.
-MISS DIG will issue the earliest legal start date possible, usually three business days after you contact MISS DIG.
+MISS DIG 811 will issue the earliest legal start date possible, usually three business days after you contact MISS DIG 811.

 How long is a locate request valid?